 At the College of Staten Island, his responsibilities include coordinating the library’s marketing and outreach activities, engage in campus community partnerships, and assists in the assessment of library services and resources.

 He assists in the promotion of library events for CLUE (College Life Unit Experience) credit, coordinates the partnership with local-area high schools and public library branches, and serves as the liaison to the Office of Admissions and Recruitment, Office of Student Life, SEEK office, and the Center for Global Engagement.

 Mark also teaches LIB 102 (Beyond Google: Research for College Success), the Information Literacy course taught in the department.
 He is the library liaison to the Psychology department and provides library instruction to that discipline and many others.

-Polger’s research interests include library marketing, outreach, and user experience design.
-He is most interested in how users interact with library web site vocabulary, library signage, and library promotional materials.
-He has written and presented on topics ranging from library marketing strategies, faculty outreach, Information Literacy outreach, library jargon, and library signage.
+Polger’s research interests include library marketing, outreach, and UX (user experience) design.
+He is most interested in how users interact with the library’s physical and virtual touch points; specifically the web site, terminology, signage, and promotional materials.
+He has written and presented on topics ranging from library marketing strategies, faculty outreach, library marketing campaigns, library jargon, and library signage.

-Originally from Montreal, Canada, Polger holds a BA in Sociology from Concordia University (1999), an MLIS from the University of Western Ontario (2000), an MA in Sociology from University of Waterloo (2004), and a B.Ed. in Adult Education from Brock University (2006).
-He is currently a third year Ph.D. student in the Curriculum, Instruction, and the Science of Learning Program at SUNY University at Buffalo.
+Originally from Montreal, Canada, Mark holds a DEC in Pure and Applied Sciences from Marianopolis College, a BA honours degree in Sociology from Concordia University, an MLIS from the University of Western Ontario, an MA in Sociology from University of Waterloo, and a B.Ed. in Adult Education from Brock University.